kytos/documentation/tutorials/napps/publishing_your_own_napp.rst

 Introduction
 ************

-Now that you have learned how to install the environment, how to create your own Napp you can publish that using the |napps_server|_.
+Now that you have learned how to install the environment and how to create your own Napp you can publish that using the |napps_server|_.

 |napps_server|_ is a repository used to store NApps package,that can be used to
-anyone interested.
+everyone interested.
 The |napps_server|_ web page provide several informations about the NApps stored.
 Before follow the step used by this tutorial you must
 |napps_server_sign_up| using the |napps_server|_ web page.